Finding better ways to provide the materials the world needs

 Some of these projects include our decade-long sponsorship of the Yothu Yindu Foundation’s Garma Festival, and, for more than 30 years, our ongoing support of the Nhulunbuy Community Beach Volleyball Competition.

-Our Gove site has a funding programme currently available for not for profit groups.
+Our Gove site has a funding program currently available for not for profit groups.

 Our sponsorship and donations program offers support to community and not for profit groups through the provision of financial and in-kind contributions for activities that enhance the livability and community vibrancy across the Gove Peninsula.
 This program runs year-round.